 Many tractor trailer accidents are caused by truck driver's violating traffic laws or driving without using reasonable care.
 Examples of truck driver negligence may include:

 - Distracted driving;

 - Failure to yield the right-of-way;5

 - Texting while driving.6

 When a truck driver is violating California vehicle codes and causes an accident, it may be evidence that the truck driver was negligent.
 If the traffic violation was a substantial factor in causing the accident, the truck driver may be liable to the plaintiff for any injury or damages.

 Truck drivers may also be under a lot of pressure to make delivery deadlines, which can contribute to negligent driving.
-Federal law limits the amount of driving hours drivers can be on the road.
+Both California and federal law limit the amount of driving hours drivers can be on the road.
+Specifically, Vehicle Code 21702 VC makes it a misdemeanor in California for truck drivers to spend too many hours on the road in a 24hour period.
 However, some drivers may report false service hours in order to spend more time on the road.

 Almost 12% of truck accidents are attributed to driver non-performance issues, including falling asleep at the wheel.
 According to the Federal Motor Carrier Safety Administration (FMCSA), property-carrying drivers have a maximum driving limit of 11 hours after 10 consecutive hours off duty.
 Additionally, drivers may not drive after 60/70 hours on duty in 7/8 consecutive days.7 When drivers violate these limits, they can put themselves and others on the road at an increased risk of harm.

 The trucking company may also be negligent in causing a truck accident.
 Trucking companies may intentionally or recklessly violate transportation regulations or safety requirements to increase their profit margins.
 When these violations contribute to the cause of a trucking accident, the company may be liable for any injuries or damages caused.
 Examples of trucking company negligence include: